-A gentle shampoo that pumps up the volume of fine hair and works for all hair textures, from coily to straight.
-Hyaluronic acid floods your hair with moisture, and provides a plumping-effect while intra-cylane, improves the thickness of your strands.
-Ceramide found in this volumizing shampoo prevents your hair from breakage, which is always a win.
+Kérastase offers a gentle shampoo that pumps up the volume of fine hair and works for all hair textures, from coily to straight.
+Hyaluronic acid floods your hair with moisture and provides a plumping-effect while intra-cylane improves the thickness of your strands.
+The ceramide found in this volumizing shampoo prevents your hair from breakage, which is always a win.

-To combat product build-up, wash once a week with a clarifying shampoo or rinse your hair with a mixture of one-third apple cider vinegar and two-thirds water.
+To combat product build-up, wash once a week with a clarifying shampoo like this one from Garnier Fructis or rinse your hair with a mixture of one-third apple cider vinegar and two-thirds water.
 If you shampoo too often, you'll strip your hair of its natural oils.
 This budget-friendly shampoo is chockfull of vitamins B3 and B6, along with citrus protein and aloe vera extract keeps your hair clean and healthy.

-A light-weight conditioner that has Alpha Keratin 60ku, the brand's proprietary human keratin protein, which helps repair damaged strands.
+Virtue Labs's light-weight conditioner has Alpha Keratin 60ku, the brand's proprietary human keratin protein, which helps repair damaged strands.
 The formula is gentle enough for color-treated hair and is free from pesky ingredients like parabens, sulfates, gluten, phthalates, and dyes.
-Followup with this conditioner each time you wash your hair to replenish hydration and to help build volume.
+Follow up with this conditioner each time you wash your hair to replenish hydration and to help build volume.

 Can You Shampoo Fine Hair Daily?